Greg Hunt: Morrison government (2018–2022)

 In June 2020 Hunt announced that he would ask the Governor-General in Council to make regulations from 1 July 2020 prohibiting the importation of e-cigarettes containing vaporizer nicotine and nicotine-containing refills unless on prescription from a doctor.
 Hunt stated on Twitter that the Australian Government committed to shutting down the importation of vaping products on 1 July.
 By 27 July a petition endorsed by Senator Matthew Canavan and George Christensen and other backbenchers was signed by over 70,000 people, causing Hunt to extend this deadline.
 Hunt stated in a media release that he will now ask the Governor-General in Council to sign off on these regulations on 1 January 2021 to allow time for a more streamlined process for patients obtaining nicotine through their GP.

 On 2 December 2021, Hunt announced his intention to retire from politics in the 2022 federal election.

+In October 2022, Monash University announced the appointment of Hunt as the foundation Chair of the Turner Institute for Brain and Mental Health’s Advisory Council.

 Political positions

 Hunt was described in 2017 as a "'small-l liberal' from the party's progressive wing".
 In 2012 he was described as "a moderate who is part of Tony Abbott's inner circle, and arguably the pre-eminent federal Liberal from Victoria".
 However, according to The Sydney Morning Herald in 2021, Hunt is a member of the centre-right faction of the Liberal Party.

 Hunt voted for removing the ban on the abortion drug RU-486 and supported the legalisation of same-sex marriage.

 In 2006 Hunt and three other Liberal MPs put forward a proposal to fund full-time chaplains in state schools, in what eventually became the National School Chaplaincy Programme.
 He reportedly described state schools as "anti-religious" and said there was "a clear need in our schools for the mentoring and personal development, counselling and crisis management, the opportunity for values-based guidance and religious education that a chaplain could provide".